-The Crime Prevention Officer helps organize and coordinate activities such as community events, neighborhood watch meetings and seminars.
+The Crime Prevention Officer helps organize and coordinate activities such as community events, neighborhood watch meetings, and seminars.

 To enhance your safety at home and work, the police department offers residential and business security assessments.
 These assessments are FREE and designed to offer tips on making your home or business a safer place.
 To schedule your FREE security assessment, please contact Dave Harding, Crime Prevention Officer, at 704-799-4187.

-Established in 2009, the Mooresville Police Department’s Honor Guard is a ceremonial unit that represents professionalism, respect and honor.
+Established in 2009, the Mooresville Police Department’s Honor Guard is a ceremonial unit that represents professionalism, respect, and honor.
 Members of the Honor Guard serve as guardians of the colors, including the American and North Carolina flags, during ceremonial events including funerals.

 The Mooresville Police Department currently employs three full-time Public Safety Officers.
-While none are sworn law enforcement officers, they all have extensive background in public service, two of them having served over twenty years with the New York Police Department before retiring.
-PSO’s are assigned to the downtown area of Mooresville enforcing parking laws, assisting patrols with traffic control, and assisting the downtown businesses, as well as working as liaisons to the Mooresville Recreation Department by patrolling the parks and gymnasiums.
+While none are sworn law enforcement officers, they all have an extensive background in public service, two of them having served over twenty years with the New York Police Department before retiring.
+PSOs are assigned to the downtown area of Mooresville enforcing parking laws, assisting patrols with traffic control, and assisting the downtown businesses, as well as working as liaisons to the Mooresville Recreation Department by patrolling the parks and gymnasiums.

 The Communications Center of the Mooresville Police Department is housed within the main police facility.
-They are responsible for operating the center 24 hours a day, seven days a week, and answer all law enforcement 911 and non-emergency calls for service for the citizens of Mooresville.
+They are responsible for operating the center 24 hours a day, seven days a week, and answering all law enforcement 911 and non-emergency calls for service for the citizens of Mooresville.

 Detectives assigned to Investigations are responsible for investigating a variety of crimes including homicides, serious assaults, sex offenses, identity theft, fraud, and other crimes committed against persons and property.

 D.A.R.E. is taught in the local intermediate schools.
-Students learn the harmful effects of drug abuse, and are taught positive strategies to deal with peer pressure and social situations that may present difficult choices.
+Students learn the harmful effects of drug abuse and are taught positive strategies to deal with peer pressure and social situations that may present difficult choices.
 D.A.R.E. is taught by a trained instructor provided by the Mooresville Police Department in cooperation with local schools.

 Detectives assigned to the Narcotics Unit are responsible for investigating crimes related to illegal drug trafficking, gambling, prostitution, and alcohol-related crimes.
 Detectives in this unit also investigate crimes involving the illegal use, sale, or purchase of prescription drugs.